πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Q. I keep confusing * and &.
 Which is which?

-A. & (address-of) takes the address indicating "where the variable lives". * (dereference) goes to see "what's stored at this address".
-In a pointer declaration `int *p;`, the * means "p is a pointer to int".
+A. & (address-of) gives you the address β€” "where the variable lives." * (dereference) goes to that address and looks at "what's stored there."
+In a pointer declaration like int *p;, the * just means "p is a pointer to int."

 Q. What is a NULL pointer?
+How is it different from a dangling pointer?

 Q. What does "a pointer to a pointer" mean?

-A. A pointer is just a variable too, so the pointer variable itself lives in memory.
-That means you can make "a pointer to a pointer": `int **pp = &p;`.
-Multi-level pointers are tricky, but you're just applying the same principle repeatedly.
-In practice they're rarely needed.
+A. A pointer is just a variable too, so the pointer variable itself lives in memory β€” which means you can make "a pointer to a pointer": int **pp = &p;.
+Multi-level pointers look tricky, but you're just applying the same principle repeatedly.
+In practice, they're rarely needed.

 Review Quiz